 Hello to all the good folks out there!

 One crazy man and his dream.
 I would like to keep track all of my progress in one place and so will be adding to this blog as I go.
 Please scroll down and check it out:) Newest additions at the bottom.
-I have, over the last year, been learning some of the magic and mystique of an art form that first inspired me as a kid watching Ray Harryhausen's skeleton warriors.
-I am doing this because I love it which has been attracting others who think the same way.
+I have, over the last several years, been learning some of the magic and mystique of an art form that first inspired me as a kid watching Ray Harryhausen's skeleton warriors.
+I am doing this because I was injured on duty and need direction and a source of positive energy.
+Meditation comes in many forms and this is mine.
+Fighting darkness with The Force.

 I use TEDCO Studios as a frame of mind, a form of initial focus point for the energy this adventure has been generating.